SwedbankPay/developer.swedbankpay.com/_includes/description.md

-The `description` field is a textual definition max 40 characters of the purchase.
-It is needed to specify what the purchase actually is for the consumer.
-Below you will find a abbreviated code example of Card Payments `Purchase`.
+The `description` field is a 40 character length textual summary of the purchase.
+It is needed to specify what payer is actually purchasing.
+Below you will find an abbreviated Card Payments `Purchase` request.

-As you can see the `description` field is set to be `"test purchase - orderNumber28749347"` in the the code example.
+As you can see the `description` field is set to be `test purchase - orderNumber28749347` in the the code example.
 The images below will show you the payment UI for the Redirect and Seamless View scenario.

 {% include alert.html type="neutral" icon="info" body="Notice that for Redirect,
 the description will be shown as `test purchase - orderNumber28749347`, as set in the code example.
-For the Seamless View scenario, the description is not shown in the payment window, but it is still required in the initial request." %}
+For the Seamless View scenario, the description is not shown in the payment window, but it is still required in the initial request."
+%}

 {:.code-header}
 **Request**